ftsrg-bta/lab-ethereum/guide.md

 You can also see that the balance of the selected account decreased a bit.
 This is because deploying a contract is a special transaction that also costs execution fee (gas).

-If you click on a deployed contract, its public interface appears.
+If you click on the small arrow on the left of a deployed contract, its public interface appears.
 Our example, `SimpleBank` has 4 functions.
-You can see that `view` functions are marked with a different color.
+You can see that `payable` and `view` functions are marked with a different color.
-These do not result in transactions and therefore have no execution fee.
+View functions do not result in transactions and therefore have no execution fee.
 Click on a function to execute it.
 If a function has parameters (such as `withdraw`), you can specify its parameters in the textboxes next to the name of the function.
 After executing the function, the return value (if any) appears below.

 ![The deployed contract in Remix](img/remix-deployed.png)

-You can also inspect the details of the transactions in the middle below the editor.
+You can also inspect the details of the transactions at the bottom (below the editor).
 For example, you can see the deployment transaction below.

 ![Details of a transaction in Remix](img/remix-details.png)